SiliconLabs/unify-matter-pc/doc/readme_overview.md

 ## Unify MPC Detection and Handling of Failing Nodes

-An endnode on Matter Protocol Controller is considered as failing node if any of the following scenarios are observed:
+An end node on Matter Protocol Controller is considered as failing node if any of the following scenarios are observed:
 - Message transmission failure
 - Failed to receive an acknowledgement
 - Periodic attribute reporting failure